drtamarojgreen/quanta_glia/docs/workplace_testing_plan.md

 # Quanta Series Workspace Testing Plan

-This document outlines the necessary steps to manually set up the Quanta series workspace and perform a basic integration test to ensure core functionality is working correctly.
+This document outlines the automated process for setting up the Quanta series workspace and running the full integration test suite.

-**Note:** The automated scripts `scripts/bootstrap.sh` and `scripts/test_all.sh` are currently empty.
-The following manual steps are required until those scripts are implemented.

 ---

 ## 1. Workspace Setup

-The `README.md` describes an automated setup process that is not yet functional.
-To set up the workspace, you must manually clone the required repositories.
+The workspace setup is handled by the `scripts/bootstrap.sh` script.
+This script automates the cloning of all required repositories from the PrismQuanta ecosystem.

+To set up the full workspace:

-First, create a parent directory for your workspace:
+1. Create a parent directory for your workspace and navigate into it:

 ```bash
 mkdir quanta-workspace